megamattzilla/secure-deliver-optimize-genai/docs/prerequisite/prerequisite.rst

 ..  image:: /_static/intro/kasm-2.png

-Please notes that KASM desktop username is different from the Desktop (Chrome) browser.
+Please use the following username and password to login to KASM desktop.

 +----------------+---------------+
 | **Username**   | kasm_user     |